Mikhail Savoyarov: Biography

 By the early 1930s, Savoyarov stopped giving concerts.
 The political situation in the country stood stock-still, socialist associations of creative professions were formed and it became impossible to organize concerts independently.
 The Bolshevik Party didn't welcome any eccentric, satirical in particular.

 In 1933 Savoyarov moved from Leningrad to Moscow where he lived the rest 7 years of his life.
 He died (or was killed?) a month and a half after the war on Germany started.
 On 4 August 1941 Mikhail Savoyarov died of heart rupture during the bombing in the 43 Lesnaya street gateway.
 He wouldn't hide in the bombshelter during the air raids.

 Artistic influence

+From the very beginning of his stage career, Savoyarov gained a reputation as an artist of a rough style.
+Over the years, he comprehensively developed and strengthened this opinion about himself.
+In the 1910s, Mikhail Savoyarov, having received the title of “king of eccentricity” and the nickname “vomiting chansonnier,” also declared himself the only heir to French fumism on Russian soil.
+As a teenager, having experienced the influence of some Parisian fumists and the Russian obscene poet Pyotr Schumacher, who was ″the first to sing the praises of shit″, in the 1890s, Savoyarov later, as a tribute of respect and gratitude, called his “unbridled” concerts “smoky fonforisms” or “fanfaronnades”.